kaitlynlee31/kaitlynlee31.github.io/README.md

 # kaitlynlee31.github.io

-# Map of my Favorite Destinations
+# Map of My Favorite Destinations
 From scenic views to delicious eats!